28licaris/CarND-Traffic-Sign-Classifier/README.md

 ![alt text][image6] ![alt text][image7] ![alt text][image8]
 ![alt text][image9] ![alt text][image10] ![alt text][image11]

+These images I found have the same shape as the original training set and the resolution looks about the same.
+I would expecte the classifier to be able to classify these images pretty well.
+The model has been trained on all these sign classes and have seen a variation of these images because of image augmentation.
+The priority road, right of way at intersection, and wild animal crossing does not have a real world background like the other signs or the signs in the training set.
+I still think the model will be able to classify most of these.
+Overall I think these images are very similar quality to the training set so the model should be able to predict most of these sign classes without a problem.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).